What do I do if I'm injured at work? Don’t delay.

 More information to help you

-If your employer is self-insured, review A Guide to Workers’ Compensation Benefits for Employees of Self-Insured Employer (F207-085-000) for additional details about medical care, financial compensation, and vocational services that may be available to help with your recovery.
+Review A Guide to Workers’ Compensation Benefits for Employees of Self-Insured Employer (F207-085-000) for additional details about medical care, financial compensation, and vocational services that may be available to help with your recovery.

 Your employer has the right to access your claim file, including mental health information.
 An employer can only reveal your mental health condition(s) or treatment to people who are authorized to access the information.
 If you believe your confidential mental health information has been shared with unauthorized people, please let us know at Lni.wa.gov/MentalHealthPrivacyWorkers.